-- Location-Augsburg College was founded in 1869 in Marshall, Wis.
-The College moved to Minneapolis in 1872.

-- Religious Affiliation-The Evangelical Lutheran Church in America (ELCA).
-Although a strong plurality of students are Lutheran, 16 percent represent the Roman Catholic Church, and 17 percent represent other denominations and religions.

-- Accreditation-The Higher Learning

-Commission of the North Central

-Association of Colleges and Schools,

-National Council for Accreditation of

-Teacher Education, Accreditation Review

-Commission on Education for the

-Physician Assistant (ARC-PA).
-Approved

-by the American Chemical Society,

-Council on Social Work Education,

-National Association for Music Therapy,

-Inc., National Association of Schools of

-Music, and the Commission on

-Collegiate Nursing Education.

-- Member-Associated Colleges of the Twin Cities, Lutheran Education Council in North America, Minnesota Private College Council, CIC, AACU, AAHE.
-Registered with the Minnesota Office of Higher Education, as described on page 17.

-- Enrollment (Fall 2005)-3,564 students from 31 countries.

-- Graduates-18,112 graduates from 1870 through August 2005.

-- Student/Faculty Ratio-15 to 1.
-Undergraduate class size averages 13 (WEC)-17 (Day).

-- Campus-17 major buildings.
-Major renovations in 1979-80 with special emphasis on accessibility.

-- Accessibility-Augsburg is now one of the most accessible campuses in the region.
-A skyway/tunnel/elevator system provides access to 10 major buildings without going outside.

-- Degrees Granted-B.A., B.S., B.M., M.A., M.B.A., M.S., M.S.W.

-- Financial Aid-Over 80 percent of the students receive some form of financial aid from the College and many other sources. - Library-Over 180,000 items, direct access to over 2,500,000 through CLIC, the Twin Cities private college library consortium.
+AUGSBURG COLLEGE FACTS AND FIGURES 19 - Location-Augsburg College was founded in 1869 in Marshall, Wis.
+The College moved to Minneapolis in 1872. - Religious Affiliation-The Evangelical Lutheran Church in America (ELCA).
+Although a strong plurality of students are Lutheran, 16 percent represent the Roman Catholic Church, and 21 percent represent other denominations and religions. - Accreditation-The Higher Learning Commission of the North Central Association of Colleges and Schools, National Council for Accreditation of Teacher Education, Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Approved by the American Chemical Society, Council on Social Work Education, National Association for Music Therapy, Inc., National Association of Schools of Music, and the Commission on Collegiate Nursing Education. - Member-Associated Colleges of the Twin Cities, Lutheran Education Council in North America, Minnesota Private College Council, CIC, AACU, AAHE.
+Registered with the Minnesota Office of Higher Education, as described on page - Enrollment (Fall 2007)-3,872 students from 40 countries. - Graduates-20,627 graduates from 1870 through August 2007. - Student/Faculty Ratio-14 to 1.
+Undergraduate class size averages 13 (WEC)-17 (Day). - Campus-18 major buildings.
+Major renovations in 1979-80 with special emphasis on accessibility. - Accessibility-Augsburg is now one of the most accessible campuses in the region.
+A skyway/tunnel/elevator system provides access to 12 major buildings without going outside. - Degrees Granted-B.A., B.S., B.M., M.A., M.B.A., M.S., M.S.W. - Financial Aid-Over 80 percent of the students receive some form of financial aid from the College and many other sources. - Library-Over 190,000 items, direct access to over 2,500,000 through CLIC, the Twin Cities private college library consortium.
 The James G. Lindell Family Library opened in September 1997. - School Year-Two semesters from September to May, and three summer school sessions.
-Augsburg Weekend College-trimesters, September to June.
-Augsburg Graduate Program-trimesters, September to June. - Majors-More than 50 majors in 35 departments and programs. - Off-Campus Programs-The Office of International Programs offers study abroad programs throughout the world, including Augsburg's own Center for Global Education and International Partners programs.
+Augsburg for Adults: Three trimesters, September to June, for Weekend College, Rochester campus and most graduate programs. - Majors-More than 50 majors in 35 departments and programs. - Off-Campus Programs-The Office of International Programs offers study abroad programs throughout the world, including Augsburg's own Center for Global Education and International Partners programs.
 Augsburg is also a member of the Higher Education Consortium for Urban Affairs (HECUA). - Athletic Affiliation-Minnesota Intercollegiate Athletic Conference (MIAC), and National Collegiate Athletic Association (NCAA), Division III. - Policy-Augsburg College, as affirmed in its mission, does not discriminate on the basis of race, color, creed, religion, national or ethnic origin, age, gender, sexual orientation, marital status, status with regard to public assistance, or disability in its education policies, admissions policies, scholarship and loan programs, athletic and/or school administered programs, except in those instances where religion is a bona fide occupational qualification.
 Augsburg College is committed to providing reasonable accommodations to its employees and its students.